 As expected, paid media can be very expensive and it is actually quite hard to measure.
 That being said, it is a brilliant way to get your message across to lots of people all at once.
 If your business is in a very competitive industry, then paid media may be essential for you.

 There are no guarantees with this type of media and it isn’t always easy to plan or aid.
-Earned media includes things like mentions on social media, reviews and being in news stories, so in order for it to be beneficial, many people turn to media PR companies for assistance.
+Earned media includes things like mentions on social media, reviews and being in news stories, so in order for it to be beneficial, many people turn to media PR agencies for assistance.

 Owned media covers the things that you have created and distributed yourself.
 This includes things such as your website content, any blogs that you write and also podcasts.
 A good rule of thumb is that if you can add, edit or delete the content then it falls under owned media.